Trump and the GOP Establishment Are Falling Out of Love

 Truth be told, there was reason to doubt that notion even in January.
 Given that Republicans retained control of the House and Senate in 2016, president Hillary Clinton’s legislative agenda would have gone nowhere, while her court picks would have been blockaded by McConnell’s minions.
 Which is to say, conservatives could have maintained most of the policy status quo, while demobilizing the Democratic base ahead of the 2018 elections.
 And since midterms favor the opposition party even when the governing one isn’t dispirited, Republicans almost certainly would have grown their House majority in 2018, while ousting far more of the vulnerable Democratic senators who were on the ballot that year (e.g., Jon Tester and Joe Manchin) than they did with Trump in office.
 These congressional gains would have made it nearly impossible for Democrats to secure unified control of the federal government for a decade.

 Regardless, the COVID-19 crisis and its aftermath has enhanced the conservative case for buyer’s remorse.
 It is all but certain that Clinton’s administration would have handled the COVID-19 pandemic better than Trump’s, but it’s far from clear that it would have averted a major crisis entirely.
 After all, only a tiny minority of Western governments pulled that off, and many of the flaws in the U.S. response aren’t attributable to Trump per se (if red America resisted federal guidance on masks and social distancing with one of its own in the White House, imagine the scale of its defiance with “Crooked Hillary” at the helm).
 Assuming America did enter a pandemic-induced recession, there’s no way an overwhelmingly Republican Congress would have supplied a sitting Democratic president with as much fiscal aid as the present Congress has given Trump.
 Clinton was already an unusually unpopular major-party nominee in 2016.
-If she had to seek another four years while presiding over a broken economy, her GOP opponent would likely have assembled an Electoral College landslide in 2020.
+If she had to seek another four years while presiding over a broken economy, the GOP would have likely enjoyed a “red wave” election in 2020.
+Such a landslide would not only have put the party in position to enact a sweeping agenda at the federal level in 2021, but also to draw the coming decade’s House and state legislative maps in most states.

 Of course, these points are moot.
 Thoughts of what could have been had Trump lost the 2016 election may keep conservative operatives up at night.
 But the more relevant question facing the party’s old guard is whether to cut bait on Trump 2020.